snystrom/cutNrun-pipeline/README.md

  - Autodetects technical replicates and pools reads for alignment
 2. adapter trimming using [bbduk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/)
  - soft-clips illumina adapters from reads
+3. Build combined reference + spike-in genome for alignment
+ - chromosomes for each species are prefixed as: "{species}_{chromosome}"
 3. Alignment with [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 4. Conversion to Bam format & removing reads with QUAL score < 5 ([samtools](http://www.htslib.org/))
 5. Mark and remove PCR Duplicates using [picard](https://broadinstitute.github.io/picard/)
+6. Split out reads from each species into individual bam files `scripts/get_bam_reads_prefix.sh`
+ - chromosomes for each species are renamed to their original forms
+ - Bam headers for each split file will still contain references to other spike-in chromosomes in form: "{species}_{chromosome}"
 6. Sort Bam file & convert to bed format with [bedtools][bedtools]
 7. Split small (20-120bp) and large (150-700bp) fragments into 2 bed files with [awk](https://www.geeksforgeeks.org/awk-command-unixlinux-examples/)
 8. Make coverage files (bigwig format) from allFragments, small Fragments, large Fragments with [bedtools][bedtools].
 Generates unnormalized, RPGC-normalized, and spike-in normalized files.
+ - Spike-in normalization is performed separately for each spike-in genome.
+Files are listed as "{species}-spikeNorm.bw"
 9. Z-score normalize bigwig files ([zNorm.R](scripts/zNorm.r))

-10. Call traditional peaks with [MACS2](https://github.com/taoliu/MACS) and call peaks with threshold peak-calling with [callThresholdPeaks.R](scripts/callThresholdPeaks.R)
+10. Call traditional peaks with [MACS2](https://github.com/taoliu/MACS) and call peaks using threshold peak-calling with [callThresholdPeaks.R](scripts/callThresholdPeaks.R)
 11. Make fragment-size distribution plots for each sample ([makeFragsizePlot.R](scripts/makeFragsizePlot.R))
 12. Compute QC metrics for all samples using [FastQC][fastqc], and [multiqc][multiqc]